ralph-groupscholar/website/ralph.md

 - Captured a fresh Playwright full-page screenshot of groupscholar.com; the headless capture still shows a large blank band with only hero and footer visible.
 - Sketched creative follow-ups: add a narrative wayfinding strip that previews upcoming sections, introduce a “signal window” interlude between outcomes and rituals, and expand the studio pulse into a live checklist.
 - Added automation/reduced-motion CSS safeguards plus early bypass wiring to keep animated sections visible during headless renders.
+2026-02-05 23:02:04 — Iteration 45
+- Reviewed current codebase and recent git history for context.
+- Captured a fresh Playwright full-page screenshot of groupscholar.com; the headless capture still shows a huge blank band with the hero repeating and only a few sections visible.
+- Sketched creative follow-ups: build a sticky “Signal Bar” that echoes the active section, add a background motif that shifts per chapter to reduce the visual void, and prototype a compact “Room Map” mini-legend for mobile.